MirrorNetworking/Mirror/Assets/Mirror/Examples/AdditiveScenes/README.md

 - MainScene
 - SubScene

-Open the MainScene and add the SubScene to the Network Gameobject's AdditiveNetworkManager subScenes list

 File -> Build and Run

 Start up to 3 built instances:  These will all be client players.